pip-templates/pip-templates-data-go/doc/HttpProtocolV1.md

 Represents a beacon

 **Properties:**
-- id: string - a unique beacon id
+- Id: string - a unique beacon id
-- site_id: string - the unique id of the worksite where the beacon is being used
+- Site_id: string - the unique id of the worksite where the beacon is being used
-- type: string - the beacon's type (iBeacon, EddyStoneUdi, etc.)
+- Type: string - the beacon's type (iBeacon, EddyStoneUdi, etc.)
-- udi: string - the UDI of the beacon
+- Udi: string - the UDI of the beacon
-- label: string - the beacon's label
+- Label: string - the beacon's label
-- center: GeoJson - the position of the beacon
+- Center: GeoPointV1(GeoJson) - the position of the beacon
-- radius: double - the beacon's coverage radius
+- Radius: double - the beacon's coverage radius

 ## Operations